Tanuja-Dev/travellingsalesmanproblem-tsp/README.md

 ## 💡 Project Idea

-In the world of logistics, inefficient routing leads to wasted fuel, higher costs, and delayed deliveries. [cite_start]**TSP India** bridges the gap between theoretical algorithm analysis and practical application[cite: 57, 58].
+In the world of logistics, inefficient routing leads to wasted fuel, higher costs, and delayed deliveries. **TSP India** bridges the gap between theoretical algorithm analysis and practical application.
 By integrating real-time geocoding, the project transforms the abstract "Nearest Neighbor" logic into a tangible tool that calculates actual trip itineraries and estimated costs in INR (₹).

 ## 🚀 Features